tobor88/CybereasonAPI/README.md

 Get-CybereasonReputations -Path C:\Windows\Temp\CybereasonReputations.csv
 ```

+__Set-CybereasonReputations__: <br>
-__Set-CybereasonReputations__: This cmdlet is used to add or update a custom reputation on the Cybereason server instance.
+This cmdlet is used to add or update a custom reputation on the Cybereason server instance.
 Using the Cybereason Reputation Management API, you can integrate and update threat intelligence from various sources to improve detections, view and update file reputations, and add items to the whitelist based on behavioral characteristics.
 - Add or remove reputations for a file using its hash or filename by adding it to a whitelist or blacklist.
 You can also prevent execution of the file throughout your environment
 - Add or remove reputations for an IP address by adding it to a whitelist or blacklist
 - Add or remove reputations for a domain by adding it to a whitelist or blacklist